 - Muskingum Valley Health Centers: (740)-891-9000, 716 Adair Avenue Zanesville, OH 43701

 - Perry Behavioral Health Choices: (740)-342-1991; 203 North Main Street New Lexington, OH 43764-1264

 - Village Network: (740)-788-8850, 14 Sandalwood Drive Newark, OH 43055

 Prescription Drugs and Sharps Disposal

-In Licking County the following locations accept pills, however, they do not accept liquid medications.
+In Licking County the following locations accept pills, however, they do not accept liquid medications or sharps.

 - Licking County Sheriff’s Office, 155 E Main Street, Newark, Ohio 43055

 - Newark Police Department, 39 S. 4th Street, Newark, Ohio 43055

 - Pataskala Police Department, 623 W. Broad Street, Pataskala, Ohio 43062

 - Johnstown Police Department, 599 D. Main St., Johnstown, Ohio 43031